ipython/ipython/docs/source/whatsnew/development.rst

 like case insensitive completion, completion after division operator: See :ghpull:`10182`.

-Extra patches and updates will be needed to the :any:`ipykernel` package for this feature to be available to other clients like jupyter Notebook, Lab, Nteract, Hydrogen...
+Extra patches and updates will be needed to the :mod:`ipykernel` package for this feature to be available to other clients like jupyter Notebook, Lab, Nteract, Hydrogen...